 If you're not linking from Firefox or a website (maybe an app, product, email, etc.), you probably want to use the URL (without the locale string) and identify the source.

-If you have questions or need to set up the final target of the in-product link, contact Joni Savage - jsavage at mozilla.com or jsavage on IRC.
+If you have questions or need to set up the final target of the in-product link, contact Joni Savage - jsavage at mozilla.com or @jsavage:mozilla.org on Matrix.